gitify-app/gitify/CONTRIBUTING.md

 * Seeing past notifications.
 This is a tool for monitoring new notifications, not seeing old ones, which can be seen at https://github.com/notifications.
 * Specific UX/UI changes that add options and/or visual complexity for minor workflow improvements. e.g. https://github.com/gitify-app/gitify/issues/358, https://github.com/gitify-app/gitify/issues/411 and https://github.com/gitify-app/gitify/issues/979
 * UI for something that isn't core to Gitify, and/or can be trivially done another way. e.g. https://github.com/gitify-app/gitify/issues/476 and https://github.com/gitify-app/gitify/issues/221
 * Support anything other than GitHub.
-Doing so would be a major undertaking that we may consider in future, but it would be a ton of work and there's so much tied to GitHub right now that it's not something I'd want to maintain.
+Doing so would be a major undertaking that we may consider in future.

 <!-- LINK LABELS -->
 [biome-website]: https://biomejs.dev/